Vacation Pay - Act Part 7, Section 58

-During her first year of employment, Marcella goes on maternity leave after working three months.
-She returns to work in her second year of employment.
-Marcella is entitled to at least two weeks of vacation time accrued during her first year of employment.
-Annual vacation pay pursuant to s.58 in this case is calculated as 4% of the total wages she earned in her first year of employment, which in her case is three months wages.
-As such, the vacation pay will be less than if she had worked the entire year.
-The leave of absence does not affect accrued vacation time, it just reduces the amount of vacation pay Marcella will receive.
+During their first year of employment, an employee goes on maternity leave after working three months.
+They return to work in their second year of employment.
+The employee is entitled to at least two weeks of vacation time accrued during their first year of employment.
+Annual vacation pay pursuant to section 58 in this example is calculated as 4% of the total wages they earned in their first year of employment, which in this case is three months' wages.
+As such, the vacation pay will be less than if the employee had worked the entire year.
+The leave of absence does not affect accrued vacation time, it just reduces the amount of vacation pay the employee will receive.

 If the conditions of employment require an employer to pay an employee vacation pay based on vacation time accrued, the vacation pay would not be reduced.
 The Director would enforce the vacation payment provided in the employment contract.

 Under s.58(2)(a), vacation pay must be paid to an employee "at least 7 days before the beginning of the employee’s vacation".
 This provision is to ensure that an employee has use of earned vacation pay on their holidays.